stmio/stmio/README.md

 - An undergraduate at the [Dept. of Computer Science, University of Warwick](https://dcs.warwick.ac.uk).
 - Vice President of the [Warwick Artificial Intelligence](https://warwick.ai/) society.
 - Lead Organiser of the [Warwick Hackathon](https://warwickhack.co.uk/).
+- An incoming Software Engineering Intern at [Netcraft](https://netcraft.com) for the summer of 2026.
 - An [undergraduate researcher](https://warwick.ac.uk/urss/) of algorithmic Reinforcement Learning improvements, and their applications to fine-tuning LLMs.
 - Contributor to cool open-source projects in my free time, such as [PufferLib](https://github.com/pufferai/pufferlib/).